ksimes/trainControl/README.md

 With that, the Hub will turn purple, confirming you are connected.
 To escape that, we just type ctrl + c .

-### To install the BrickNil library and setup the train
+### To install the BrickNil library and setup and configure the train

 BrickNil library details at https://github.com/virantha/bricknil (if the readme doesn't scan well then check https://virantha.github.io/bricknil/readme.html).
 To install the BrickNil library: